-The Board has four standing committees - Audit Committee, Compensation Committee, Nominating and ESG Committee and the Government Affairs Committee.
+The Board has four standing committees - Audit Committee, Compensation Committee, Nominating, Corporate Governance & Sustainability Committee and Growth & Strategy Committee.
 The Board maintains charters for each of these standing committees.
-To view the charters of our standing Board committees, please visit our website at https://ir.blinkcharging.com/corporate-governance/governance-documents.
+To view the charters of our standing Board committees, please visit our website at https://ir.blinkcharging.com/corporate-governance-documents.